AET-DevOps25/team-cache-me-if-you-can/docs/problem-statement.md

 - **File Upload & Processing**: Users can upload lecture slides (PDF or PPTX), notes, and PDFs which will be indexed for retrieval.
 - **Chat with GenAI Assistant**: Students ask questions in natural language and receive answers grounded in the uploaded materials.
 - **Search & History**: Users can browse previous questions and responses in group-specific or personal threads.
-- **Notifications**: Group members get notified of new messages, uploads, or AI summaries before exams.
-POTENTIALLY WILL REMOVE THIS!

 ---

 ### 🎯 Intended Users